brefphp/bref/docs/runtimes/http.md

     title: Console applications
 ---

+AWS Lambda can respond to HTTP requests via [API Gateway](https://aws.amazon.com/api-gateway/).

+Instead of dealing with API Gateway's custom request and response formats, **Bref uses PHP-FPM to run PHP**.

-Bref uses PHP-FPM to run HTTP applications on AWS Lambda, just like any PHP hosting solution.
+That means HTTP applications can run on AWS Lambda just like on any other PHP hosting platform.

 Below is a minimal `template.yaml` to deploy HTTP applications.
 To create it automatically run `vendor/bin/bref init`.